Thursday, March 1, 2012 / by George Chiriboga

 No, only a homeowner's principal residence qualifies.
 To qualify, a home must meet the definition of a residence homestead: The home's owner must be an individual (for example: not a corporation or other business entity) and use the home as his or her principal residence on January 1 of the tax year.
-If you ...
+If you are age 6. ...

 Wednesday, November 23, 2011 / by George Chiriboga

 A short sale is defined as an approved discount by a bank or mortgage lender of the balance owed by the homeowner as a result of two fundamental conditions: